-

 - Orientation or Training

-- Training: November 7, 6:30-8:30pm, online Camera checks occur November to April, and you will need to check the site at least 2-3 times in the season.
+- Training: May 20, 6:30-8:30pm, online; Camera checks occur May to October, and you must commit checking a camera at least 2 times in the summer season.

-- Reliable and have time to visit the camera 2-3 times during the season Transportation to Mt Hood National Forest Comfortable working outdoors in winter Able to snowshoe up to 1 mile Able to use a GPS to navigate (we offer optional GPS training)
+- *Reliable and commit to 2 camera visits *Transportation to the Mt Hood National Forest *Comfortable working outdoors in various conditions *Able to hike up to 1 mile and traveling off-trail *Able to use a GPS to navigate (we can train)